Quantum Capsule Networks: Classical capsule networks

-\textbf{Training and reconstruction.} In order to detect possibly multiple handwritten digits in an image, the classical CapsNets use a separate margin loss $L_c$ for each class $c$ digit present in the image \cite{Sabour2017Dynamic}:
+In order to detect possibly multiple handwritten digits in an image, the classical CapsNets use a separate margin loss $L_c$ for each class $c$ digit present in the image \cite{Sabour2017Dynamic}:

-where $\mathbf{v}_c^\textsc{D}$ is the $c$-th capsule in the DigitCaps layer, $T_c$ is a indicator function for a specific class $c$, i.e., $T_c = 1$ if and only if an object of class $c$ is present.
+where $\mathbf{v}_c^\textsc{D}$ is the $c$-th capsule in the DigitCaps layer, $\text{max}(A,B)$ is the maximum value between $A$ and $B$, and $T_c$ is a indicator function for a specific class $c$, i.e., $T_c = 1$ if and only if an object of class $c$ is present.
 The margins are set as $m^+=0.9$ and $m^-=0.1$.
 Here, $\lambda$ is a down-weighting term that prevents the initial learning from shrinking the activity vectors of all classes.
 The total margin loss $L_\mathrm{M} = \sum_c L_c$ is just the sum of the losses of all classes.
 With such a loss function at hand, one can routinely utilize the backpropagation algorithm to train the parameters in the weight matrices $\mathbf{W}_{ij}$.
 We remark that the routing coefficients $r_{ij}$ are not trainable parameters, but values determined by the dynamic routing algorithm.

 Apart from the aforementioned three layers for classification, one can add additional reconstruction layers to enable capsules to encode the corresponding features of input data.
 Specifically, the most active capsule in the DigitCaps layer can be fed into a decoder which consist of three fully connected layers.
 After minimizing the mean square error $L_\mathrm{MSE}$ between the outputs of the logistic units and the original pixel intensities, one can use initiation parameters in the most active capsule to reconstruct the input image.
 In this vein, both the margin loss and the MSE loss should be optimized simultaneously, $L = L_\mathrm{M} + \gamma L_\mathrm{MSE}$, where $\gamma$ is a small regularization term that scales down $L_\mathrm{MSE}$ so that it does not dominate $L_\mathrm{M}$ during training.